 Centre extends wheat procurement, relaxes quality norms

-New Delhi: The Union government has extended its wheat-procurement operations till May 31, asking the Food Corporation of India (FCI), the federal grain-handling agency, and producing states, such as Punjab and Haryana, to keep procurement centres open, according to an official statement on Sunday.
+The central government will continue to buy wheat till May 31, and has asked the Food Corporation of India and producing states such as Punjab and Haryana to keep procurement centres open, according to an official statement on Sunday.

-The Centre has also allowed FCI to procure wheat in Punjab and Haryana for federal stocks by relaxing grain-quality norms, known as fair and average quality.
-The FCI will now procure shrivelled and broken grains up to 18% without any cut to minimum support price of ₹2015, following widespread crop damage due to a severe heatwave in many wheat-growing states.
+The Centre has also relaxed quality norms, known as fair and average quality.
+The federal grain-handling agency will now procure shriveled and broken grains up to 18% without any cut to the minimum support price of ₹2,015 per quintal (100kg), following widespread crop damage due to a severe heatwave in many wheat-growing states.

 “This decision will reduce the hardship of farmers and avoid distress sale of wheat,” a separate statement said.

-The decision to extend procurement follows requests by state governments to keep the procurement process running.
-Moreover, many farmers had not sold their produce yet in anticipation of higher prices, amid a global shortage.
+The decision to extend procurement follows requests by state governments to keep the process running.
+Many farmers are yet to sell their produce in anticipation of higher prices amid a global wheat shortage.

-The food ministry said procurement of wheat was progressing smoothly in Madhya Pradesh, Haryana, Punjab, Uttar Pradesh, Uttarakhand, Himachal Pradesh, J&K, Gujarat, Bihar and Rajasthan.
+Procurement of wheat was progressing smoothly in Madhya Pradesh, Haryana, Punjab, Uttar Pradesh, Uttarakhand, Himachal Pradesh, Jammu and Kashmir, Gujarat, Bihar and Rajasthan, the food ministry said.

 The country’s opening stocks of wheat was 19 million tonne, less than last year’s balance of 27.3 million tonne.
 Last year, the government’s procurement was 43.3 million tonne.